WannesWD/PredeterminedProjectilePhysics/README.md

 > z = S0z + V0 * cos(α) * sin(β) * t

-Now there is a problem (not really), in 2D i solved the system to create a 2D polynomial so i could calculate the intersections with the x axis but in 3D this system is pretty hard to solve and we don't only want to know the intersections with the x plane but with any plane.
+Now there is a problem (not really), in 2D I solved the system to create a 2D polynomial so I could calculate the intersections with the x axis but in 3D this system is pretty hard to solve and we don't only want to know the intersections with the x plane but with any plane.

 So instead of trying to solve the system it is way more efficient to equate it with the Cartesian equation of a plane: